TheGlitchHam/ollami/README.md

 > [!TIP]
 > No need to add .env variable, the app will use the default Ollama server locally started while using the `ollama run` command.
 By default the server is running on `http://127.0.0.1:11434`
+This can be changed in docker-compose files, settings OLLAMA_API_URL

 #### Explore Available Models